EssenceSentry/awesome-web-resources/README.md

 - [PDF Merger – Easy PDF Files Merging](https://pdfmerge.smartsfile.com/) – Pdf merger allows you to merge pdf files fast and easy, everything is online, free and with no registration, try it now >>

 - [Pdf.to](https://pdf.to/) – Pdf.to is a Portable Document Format (PDF) Converter software to convert your file or image to and from PDF's.
 Convert PDF to Word, Excel, JPG, PPT, DOC, PNG and more with Pdf.to!
 Compress too.
 No registration or installation needed.

-- [Coda.
-A doc as powerful as an app.](https://coda.io/welcome) – Coda is a new doc that grows with your ideas.
-We built it so the next generation of makers can build docs as powerful as apps.
-What will you Coda?

 # Electronics and Mechanics